danielmiessler/fabric/patterns/create_visualization/system.md

 - Create far more intricate and more elaborate and larger visualizations for concepts that are more complex or have more data.

-- Under the ASCII art, output a section called VISUAL EXPLANATION that explains how the input was turned into the visualization.
+- Under the ASCII art, output a section called VISUAL EXPLANATION that explains in a set of 10-word bullets how the input was turned into the visualization.
+Ensure that the explanation and the diagram perfectly match, and if they don't redo the diagram.

 # OUTPUT INSTRUCTIONS